Trusting God in difficult times has been one of the many lessons I have learned the hard way. (I mean many many times)

 Have there been times when you gave up on a miracle and God still came through?
 When we take stock of our lives it helps us to be grateful.

-Another way to fully trust God is to stop trying to fix people or the issue without consulting God first.
-We can also build our faith in God by studying the word of God.
+Another way to fully trust God is to stop trying to fix people or issues without consulting him first.
+Studying God’s word is another way we can strengthen our faith in him.

 It is the correct application of the Word of God that gives power.
 Let’s be patient in our walk with God even in adversity.
 I know it is not easy, but it is not by your strength.

 You might have decided not to forgive your dad or someone you trusted that broke your heart.
 It is high time to turn that pain over to God.